 Schedules for divorced families get more complicated when starting the school year.
 While this is true of all families, divorced parents have an added layer of complexity.
 For these families, here are some tips for managing that complexity to minimize stress and to help get your kids off to a great start.

 Parents should review the school calendar and create a plan around it before the school year starts.
 You and your co-parent should determine how you will handle day-to-day functions such as drop-offs and pick-ups, as well as special school functions such as assemblies, parent-teacher conferences, sports, etc.

 Outside of day-to-day activities, you should also identify the off-days that are outside of the normal schedule.
 Most parenting plans cover holidays and school breaks, but don’t cover those seemingly random days when kids are out of school for reasons such as teacher training or report card pick-up.
 Having a clear understanding of the school calendar will allow you to develop a child-care plan for those days.

-Having a clear and consistent understanding of the school calendar provides a foundation for developing a parenting plan that supports both children and parents and reduce stress going forward.
+Having a clear and consistent understanding of the school calendar provides a foundation for developing a parenting plan that supports both children and parents, and will reduce stress going forward.

 Homework can be difficult to manage.
 Kids approach homework differently – some are highly diligent and don’t need to be managed, while others need to be closely managed to ensure that the work gets done.
 Some kids require little academic assistance, while others need a lot.